nuta/kerla/README.md

 ## License: Multi-option

-Multi-licensed This Fork is under the MIT & Apache (latest versions) combination See full [LICENSE](https://github.com/nuta/kerla/blob/main/COPYING.md) for more info.
+Multi-licensed: This Fork is under the MIT & Apache (latest versions) combination See full [LICENSE](https://github.com/nuta/kerla/blob/main/COPYING.md) for more info.

 ## Related Work